3dcitydb/3dcitydb-docs/source/impexp/citygml-import.rst

    transformation during import if this is enough).
 A possible workaround procedure can be realized as follows:

    1) Set up a second (temporary) instance of the 3D City Database with an internal CRS matching the CRS of the CityGML instance document.

    2) Import the dataset into this second 3D City Database instance.

-3) Export the data from this second instance into the target CRS by applying a coordinate transformation (see CityGML export documentation in chapter 5.4).
+   3) Export the data from this second instance into the target CRS by applying a coordinate transformation (see CityGML export documentation in :numref:`impexp_citygml_export_chapter`).

    4) The exported CityGML document now matches the CRS of the target 3D City Database instance and can be imported into that database.
 The temporary database instance can be dropped.

-Alternatively, you can change the reference system in the database to the one used by the imported geometries (see the corresponding database operation in chapter 5.2.2).
+   Alternatively, you can change the reference system in the database to the one used by the imported geometries (see the corresponding database operation in :numref:`impexp_executing_database_operations_chapter`).

 .. note::
    The Importer/Exporter *does not check by any means* whether a